 Why might you need it?
 First, some medical institutions have a shortage of specialists who are sufficiently qualified to evaluate data in a qualitative way.
 Sometimes radiologists are too busy, and the response is unacceptably long.

-Another reason is that radiology, like many other branches of medicine, has subspecializations, such as breast imaging, neuroradiology, and pediatric radiology.
-Simply put, a radiologist who is good at diagnosing joints is far from always able to correctly differentiate the subtle structures of the brain.
+Another reason is that radiology, like many other areas, has subspecializations, such as breast imaging, neuroradiology, and pediatric radiology.
+Simply put, a doctor who is good at diagnosing joints is far from always able to correctly differentiate the subtle structures of the brain.
 This requires special training and practical experience.
 Unfortunately, a doctor with the right competence may simply not be around.

 Radiologist's second opinion - what is it?